chsasank/chsasank.github.io/_posts/2020-09-13-nvidia-arm-aquisition-ai-explained.md

 </span>
 Cloud providers like AWS, who power most of our web, offer no alternative to Nvidia for GPUs.
 Nvidia is able to charge significant markup for server-grade GPUs because of lack of competition.
 All of this is a great news for shareholders for Nvidia but not so great for AI researchers and engineers.

 Nvidia's commercial interests mean that CUDA will never work on their competitor's GPUs.
-This makes Nvidia fiercely anti-market, like any monopoly.
 This is also the reason why Nvidia resisted integration of GPUs to Open Source Linux operating system.
 In 2012, [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds), the maintainer of Linux<span id="linus" class="margin-toggle sidenote-number"></span><span class="sidenote">
 and the patron saint of open source movement
 </span> famously called Nvidia the [single worst company](https://www.wired.com/2012/06/torvalds-nvidia-linux/) Linux community dealt with and publicly said [*Nvidia, F**k you*](https://www.youtube.com/watch?v=iYWzMvlj2RQ).